alexanderdickson/inputLabel/README.md

 ###addTitleAtt###

-If true, then the label's text will be made the input's title attribute.
-It will not overwrite existing attributes.
+If true, then the input's title attribute will be equal to the label's text.
+It will not overwrite any existing title attribute.

 ###customClasses###